 By Elspeth Hunter

 Whether intentional or not, Elizabeth Merritt’s blog post has left me with a sense of foreboding doom surrounding my own personal legacy.
 I am now wondering how I safeguard my Google Drive account, full of years of research and academic essays; my own private archive.
 What about my family snaps?
 What if Instagram deletes my fabulous personal portfolio of incredibly handsome sushi #foodporn?
-All these questions are enough to bring on a spiralling panic attack in sushi-food-dinner-chopsticks-80841millennials across the world.
+All these questions are enough to bring on a spiralling panic attack in millennials across the world.
 The age old desire to be remembered in years to come – to have made an impact on this insignificant planet – rears its arrogant head again as Merritt highlights the fragility of digital archiving and the issues of digital ownership, a topic highly reflective of the concerns of the modern youth and a world so consumed by fame, legacy and wealth.

 Obviously, however, the predicament is deeper than merely promoting one’s personal legacy.
 The piece is sensationalist – as many blog posts are in an attempt to attract readers and devoted fans – but Merritt has touched upon a serious concern for museum professionals and academics alike.